The red hot poker is a showy and dramatic plant. If you love growing perennials that give color all summer long, this is the plant for you.

 They can tolerate a bit of crowding.
 In addition to leaving room for the widely spreading crown, the plant also needs height, since the blooms can be as high as five feet.

 The leaves of red hot poker plants are long and slim, very much like the look of a daylily.

 Propagating and hardiness zones.

 Torch lily does well in zones 5-9.
-In the colder zones, be sure to lay down 2-3 inches of mulch before winter to protect the crowns of the plant.
+In the colder zones, be sure to lay down 2-3 inches of composted leaf mulch or other mulch before winter to protect the crowns of the plant.